 Candidates must also submit an acknowledgement form and professional resume.
 Resumes should include any relevant K-12 instructional or curriculum development experience, for at least six months.
 Additional forms may be required depending on your background.

-The online curriculum and instruction master's degree is perfect for educators in all settings, including elementary and secondary private schools, charter schools and homeschools, as well as various educational institutions.
-Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
-A master's degree may increase your pay in many states and gives you a competitive advantage for advancing your career.
+The online MEd in Curriculum and Instruction is perfect for educators in all settings, including elementary and secondary public and private schools, charter schools and homeschools.
+Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion, drive and, of course, education.

 The Master in Curriculum and Instruction online program with a reading concentration is designed for K-12 educators who are leading in the area of curriculum and instruction.
 The program includes 12 courses, three of which are literacy development courses.